Documents for CAS

 - A letter from your parent/guardian confirming their relationship to you and giving their permission for you to use their money.

-If you are financially sponsored, the sponsor will need to be approved by our finance department and will need to meet UKVI sponsorship requirements:
+If you are financially sponsored, the sponsor will need to meet UKVI sponsorship requirements:

 - You can receive official financial sponsorship from Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or a UK independent school